- ABOUT US

 All illumination of outdoor entertaining or gathering spaces should be done with soft, warm lighting, and you can even go warmer than you would with architectural spaces if you prefer.

-For outdoor gathering spaces we are particularly fond of our Orbital Outdoor Pendant Light.
+For outdoor gathering spaces we are particularly fond of our IP54 Orbital Patio Floor Lamp.
 It combines industrial and contemporary style, making it the perfect addition to any modern or classic exterior scheme.

-The Orbital Pendant is handcrafted to order in our Derbyshire workshop from hot rolled mild steel.
-It is available in contemporary natural raw steel which is finished with a clear powder coat for maximum protection against tarnishing, a patina rusty finish for a more rugged industrial aesthetic, or a luminous solid copper.
+The IP54 Orbital Suspended Pendant Light is handcrafted to order in our Derbyshire workshop from hot rolled mild steel.
+It is available in contemporary natural raw steel which is finished with a clear powder coat for maximum protection against tarnishing or a patina rusty finish for a more rugged industrial aesthetic.

 The best part?
-The Orbital Outdoor Pendant Light features a kelvin level of 2100k – which makes it the perfect light source for your guests to gather around.
+Both The Orbital Outdoor Pendant Light & Orbital Outdoor Floor Lamp features a kelvin level of 2100k – which makes it the perfect light source for your guests to gather around.